Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 Note that if you use medium or dark corn syrup (Karo syrup), that your peanut brittle will become very dark and will not turn out like this recipe.
 It will not only be a very dark color but will also be a much richer flavor than traditional peanut brittle.

-You can substitute your favorite kind of nut, or a combination of nuts, in this candy recipe.
+NUTS: You can substitute your favorite kind of nut, or a combination of nuts, in this candy recipe.
 I like roasted and salted peanuts, almonds, or cashews.

-How to Make This Microwave Peanut Brittle Recipe
+How To Make This Microwave Peanut Brittle Recipe

 OUR RECIPE DEVELOPER SAYS

 CAUTION!
 You are working with very hot sugar and a very hot bowl.
 Make sure that you use caution in handling both the brittle and the mixing bowl.
 I highly suggest that you use a 2-quart (8-cup) microwave-safe glass measuring bowl that has a handle.
-It will be much easier to transfer the hot bowl in and out of the microwave.
-It will also make it much easier to handle while stirring the cooked sugars.

 STEP ONE: Prepare a rimmed baking sheet by lining it with a piece of aluminum foil and generously buttering the aluminum foil all over.
-Alternatively, you can line the baking sheet with a silicone baking mat.
-Set aside.

 sugar, corn syrup, salt, peanuts combined in a cup